 Man was created by God.
 What we need the most is the life supply of God and the guidance of God.
 If we creatures depart from the Creator, which is just like the branch separating from the trunk, we will wither away gradually, our life will ebb out little by little, and we will die eventually.
 So, for every one of us, the supply of life and spirit from God cannot be substituted by any material object, money, or any person we love.

 From the story of Solomon, I deeply appreciated that if we lose God’s provision of life to us, then no matter how lofty and tough we are, we are still powerless.
 Without God’s provision of life, we will wither; apart from God, we will accomplish nothing.
 Therefore, knowing God and receiving the supply of life from God is of the utmost importance to us created beings.

 When Solomon was young, he sincerely relied on Jehovah God, and Jehovah God made him become the wealthiest and wisest king, but he did not know God.
 Though he spoke many words of wisdom, he didn’t truly gain the way of God; though he had gotten a great deal of material enjoyment, he finally found that everything was vanity and vexation of spirit.
 Isn’t the trouble of Solomon also that of all people in this world?

 Apparently, no matter what circumstances we are in—whether we possess untold wealth and enjoy the material benefits that others cannot enjoy, live a peaceful and happy life, or are suffering pains—if we haven’t gained the truth and life from God and have no knowledge of the Creator, then everything of us will be nothing in the end.

-No wonder the Book of Proverbs says: “The fear of the LORD is the beginning of wisdom: and the knowledge of the holy is understanding” (Proverbs 9:10).
+No wonder the Book of Proverbs says: “The fear of Jehovah is the beginning of wisdom: and the knowledge of the Holy is understanding” (Proverbs 9:10).